Architecture of Kerala

-Kerala architecture is a style of architecture found in the Indian state of Kerala, and in parts of the Tulu Nadu region of Karnataka.
+Kerala architecture is a style of architecture found in the Indian state of Kerala, and in Tulu Nadu and Kodagu regions of Karnataka.
 Kerala's architectural style includes a unique religious sanctuary architecture that emerged in southwestern India, and varies slightly from the Dravidian architecture observed in other parts of southern India.
 The architecture of Kerala is derived from the Indian Vedic architectural tradition and forms a part of Dravidian architecture, one of the three styles of temple mentioned in the ancient books on Vastu shastra.
 The Tantrasamuchaya, Thachu Sastra, Manushyalaya Chandrika, and Silparatna are all architectural treatises that have had an impact on the architecture of Kerala.
 The Manushyalaya Chandrika, a work devoted to domestic architecture, has its roots in Kerala.
 In the Malabar Coast due to history of coastal trade, the Islamic architecture and Christian architecture harmoniously blends with indigenous Kerala architecture styles.

 Origins

 The characteristic regional expression of Kerala architecture is a result of multiple geographical, climatic, and historical factors.
 Geographically, Kerala is a narrow strip of coastal land confined between the towering Western Ghats to its east and the vast Arabian Sea to its west.
 Due to monsoon rains and a high average temperature, the region has an abundance of wildlife and vegetation.
 Human habitation is densely concentrated in the fertile lowlands and more sparsely towards the hostile highlands.
 Heavy rains have created large bodies of water in the form of lakes, rivers, backwaters, and lagoons.
 These climatic factors significantly influence the region's architectural style: buildings are designed to counter the wet conditions, heavy humidity, and harsh tropical summers.